Current Alerts and Notices (View all)

 Current pest control operations

-Smaills Beach Reserve Rabbit Control Operation – Pindone
+Okia Reserve Rabbit Control Operation – Pindone

 The control method used is ground-based pindone carrots.

-Pindone laced carrots
+Pindone laced carrot:

-Pindone laced carrots
+Pindone laced carrot

 Signal Hill rodent control programme